Tips for moving to the Philippines, an Asian country with Hispanic influence

 Working in the Philippines

-To work in the Philippines, the main requirements are mastering English because in addition to the tagalogEnglish is the official language in the business and administration sector.
+For working in the Philippinesthe main thing is mastering English because in addition to the tagalogEnglish is the official language in the business and administration sector.
 In addition, Spanish can add competitive advantages as a qualified professional.

 It is best to managing an employment contract from SpainThe work visa may be difficult to obtain from the Philippines.